SimonRerat/dendron-dbgi/vault/Bachelor-Works.Simon-Rerat.introduction.md

 It strives for the creation of a new web of knowledge, linking metabolomics, biology, chemistry, and other open datasets together.
 To reach this goal, the EMI team will have to develop  informatical, organisational, and scientific tools tailor made for their needs.
-This is where the Digital Botanical Gardens Initiative (DBGI) comes into place.
+This is where the Digital Botanical Gardens Initiative (DBGI) comes into place (The EMI Consortium, 2022).

 DBGI: